March on Washington: Venue and sound system

 The organizers originally planned to hold the march outside the Capitol Building.
 However, Reuther persuaded them to move the march to the Lincoln Memorial.
 He believed the Lincoln Memorial would be less threatening to Congress and the occasion would be appropriate underneath the gaze of President Abraham Lincoln's statue.
 The committee, notably Rustin, agreed to move the site on the condition that Reuther pay for a $19,000 (equivalent to $172,500 in 2021) sound system so that everyone on the National Mall could hear the speakers and musicians.

-Rustin pushed hard for the expensive sound system, maintaining that "We cannot maintain order where people cannot hear."
+Rustin pushed hard for the expensive sound system, stating that "We cannot maintain order where people cannot hear."
 The system was obtained and set up at the Lincoln Memorial, but was sabotaged on the day before the March.
 Its operators were unable to repair it.
 Fauntroy contacted Attorney General Robert F. Kennedy and his civil rights liaison Burke Marshall, demanding that the government fix the system.
 Fauntroy reportedly told them: "We have a couple hundred thousand people coming.
 Do you want a fight here tomorrow after all we've done?"
 The system was successfully rebuilt overnight by the U.S. Army Signal Corps.